Yes, we all hate doing our tax returns. But with the 31 January deadline fast approaching for UK freelancers, it’s time to bite the bullet.

 On the days leading up to 31 January, the HMRC’s website typically slows to a crawl and crashes repeatedly.
 And unfortunately, screaming “Not fair!” at your computer screen won’t make it go any faster.

-So the sensible thing is to just sort out your tax return at least a week before the 31st, and basically, the sooner the better.
+So the sensible thing is to sort out your tax return at least a week before the 31st – the sooner, the better.

 7. Pay early